cloudyuga/helperscripts/SecureDockerWithTLS/README.md

 ### How to use this scripts?

-Step 1: Need to install `openssl`,`git` and its dependencies.If already then don't do.
+Step 1: To install `openssl`,`git` and its dependencies.
+If already installed then don't do it again.
 ```
 root@ubuntu-512mb-blr1-01:~# apt install openssl git
 ```

-Step 2: Cloning a repository from GitHub.
+Step 2: Clone the repository from GitHub.
 ```
 root@ubuntu-512mb-blr1-01:~# git clone https://github.com/cloudyuga/helperscripts.git
 Cloning into 'helperscripts'...